Celebrating a Green Halloween can help slash waste and reduce litter in our communities. Photo: Ann Tsybko.

 But fear not!
 You can still celebrate a waste-free holiday without sacrificing your fun.
-Here are five tips to help you celebrate a Green Halloween and slash the waste and litter in our communities.
+Here are five tips to help you enjoy a Green Halloween and slash litter in our communities.

 1. Green Up Your Halloween with DIY Decorations

 As early as August, stores brim with cheaply made plastic Halloween décor that often ends up in the trash.
-If something catches your eye, try copying it with things you may already have at home.
-After all, what better way to embrace the creative spirit of the season than by bringing something back to life?
+If something catches your eye, try copying it with things you may already have at home or items you may reuse from past seasons.
+After all, what better way to embrace the spirit of the season than getting creative and bringing something back to life?

-You can transform twigs, jugs, and discarded cardboard into frightening creations.
+You can transform twigs, jugs, and recycled cardboard into frightening creations.
 And remember, the devil is in the details: Use fallen leaves, papier-mâché, and paint to ensure your project will take people’s breath away.
+For a rustic look, use natural elements in your decor.

-Even if you aren’t crafty, a Green Halloween is the perfect opportunity to explore your creative side.
+Even if you aren’t crafty, Halloween is the perfect opportunity to explore your creativity.
 Potted marigolds, gourds, pumpkins, or fallen branches offer an alternative to ready your home for the season.

 2. Your Green Halloween Outfit May Be Hiding in Your Friend’s Closet

-Growing up in Mexico, I never had the chance to celebrate this holiday.
-So, I didn’t prepare a costume for my first Halloween in the U.S. I had to piece together a pirate costume from my friends’ wardrobes.
+Growing up in Mexico, I never had the chance to partake in this holiday.
+So, I didn’t prepare a costume for my first Halloween in the U.S. I had to piece together a pirate attire from my friends’ wardrobes.
 That last-minute challenge became a fun and exciting tradition.

 Most store-bought costumes are made of oil-based plastic and synthetic materials that take centuries to break down in a landfill.
-That’s terrifying because, every year, millions of Halloween costumes get thrown away after a single use.
+That’s terrifying because millions of Halloween costumes get thrown away after a single use.
+And that repeats year after year.

 Raiding your friends or family’s closets will ensure your disguise is unique and sustainable.
-You can keep a mental or digital list of costumes and accessories friends have worn.
+You can keep a mental or digital list of outfits and accessories friends have worn.
 I use the notes app on my phone, where Jonathan’s red sequin blazer, Tyler’s leather boots, and Lilly’s rainbow wings have all made my list.
-A creative collaboration of borrowed pieces and personal flair will help you turn heads.
+A creative collaboration of borrowed, donated, or thrifted pieces – paired with personal flair – will help you turn heads.

 3. Pumpkins All the Way

-Crafting the perfect jack-o’-lantern involves thoughtful planning from start to finish.
-Sadly, as the Halloween season ends, countless pumpkins end up rotting in the trash.
-Discarded pumpkins add over 1 billion pounds of waste annually to landfills already grappling with their unsustainable load.
+Crafting the perfect jack-o-lantern involves thoughtful planning from start to finish.
+Sadly, as the Halloween season ends, countless pumpkins end up rotting in the trash, adding over 1 billion pounds of waste annually to landfills.
 So, preparation is the key.
+Start by picking yours fresh from a nearby farm stand for a longer shelf life.

 - Less Carving, More Carbing – Carved pumpkins rot quickly, but untouched ones can remain edible for up to three months.
-Consider ditching the carving knife and opting for adornments like flowers, twigs, or repurposed clothing.
+Consider ditching the knife and opting for adornments like flowers, twigs, or repurposed clothing to decorate your gourds.
 Saving your pumpkin for the kitchen will not disappoint, whether you prefer it in pie, muffins, or soup.

 - Carve Consciously – If carving is your preferred route, you can still reduce waste.
-Prepare a container to collect seeds for roasting, make soup with the flesh, and use your pumpkin guts as substitute for canned pumpkin pure to make bread.
+Prepare a container to collect seeds for roasting, make soup with the flesh, and instead of throwing the guts, use them as a substitute for canned pure to make bread.
 Either route will guarantee a snack to die for.
 The rest can go into your compost bin.

-- Composting Tips – Before tossing your pumpkin into the compost bin, strip it of all accessories and give it a hearty smash.
-Paint and glitter should not go in the compost – so try to avoid these materials to keep your compost free of toxins.
+- Composting Tips – Before tossing your rotting creation into the bin, strip it of all accessories and give it a hearty smash.
+Paint and glitter aren’t compostable – so try to avoid these materials to keep your compost and the soil it will feed free of toxins.

 4. Treats Without the Trick

-If you plan to get candy only for your family or people you know, buy in bulk or make your own concoctions – caramel apples, chocolate chip cookies, or pumpkin muffins.
+If you plan to get candy only for your family or people you know, buy in bulk or make your own concoctions – caramel apples, chocolate chip cookies, or blueberry muffins.

 5. Host a Green Halloween Party

-What better way to get a head start on your Halloween preparation than hosting a Green Halloween party?
-Put these tips together to help friends and family embrace the waste-free spirit.
+What better way to get a head start on your Halloween preparation than hosting an eco-friendly party?
+Put these tips together to help friends, family, and neighbors embrace the waste-free spirit.

 Let’s cover the basics: